+INTRODUCTION

-INTRODUCTION When it comes to Environmental, Social and Governance (ESG) policies, it's not always clear to shoppers, manufacturers and retailers who is responsible for what, the steps that can be taken, and the incentives for so doing.
+When it comes to Environmental, Social and Governance (ESG) policies, it's not always clear to shoppers, manufacturers and retailers who is responsible for what, the steps that can be taken, and the incentives for so doing.

 Not only is there confusion about who should be doing what, there are often barriers and pain points rather than rewards for ESG-related activities.
 Examples include shoppers having to pay higher prices for sustainable products, and manufacturers and retailers implementing costly sustainable supply and logistics chains.

-In this paper we explore how ESG plays out for shoppers, manufacturers and retailers, what the roles and responsibilities are for each party, and how understanding and use of relevance can incentivise shoppers to change behaviours and shift from attitude to action.
-WHAT IS ESG?
+In this paper we explore how ESG plays out for shoppers, manufacturers and retailers, what the roles and responsibilities are for each party, and how understanding and the use of relevant information can incentivize shoppers to change behaviours and shift from attitude to action.